Chapter 11 of the book, The Voyage of The Aegre, is about the Trans-Atlantic passage.

-Departing from the Canary Islands, we headed southwest to pick up the NE Trade Wind, then headed west to make a landfall on Barbados, 44 days later.
+Departing from the Canary Islands, we headed southwest to pick up the NE Trade Wind.
+Then headed west to make a landfall on Barbados, 44 days later.

-When writing the book, long after making this passage, I thought about the many early voyagers in small boats who had crossed these same waters.
+When writing Chapter 11, long after making this passage, I thought about the many early voyagers in small boats who had crossed these same waters.
 Some are well known; Slocum, E F Knight and so on, but others less so.
-For instance in 1880, Italians Vincenzo Fondacaro from Bagnara Calabra, along with Orlando Grassoni from Ancona and Pietro Troccoli from Camerota, who had all emigrated to Uruguay, completed an amazing Atlantic crossing, inspired by a deep love of their country.
-They built and sailed a 10 metre flush decked schooner, Il Leone di Caprera, from Montevideo to the Canary Islands, then on into the Mediterranean aiming for Italy, but ran out of money in Malaga, Southern Spain.
-It’s an epic story of individual determination, Italian nationalism, and instutional rivalry and disinterest, that continues today.
+For instance in 1880, three Italians completed an Atlantic crossing, inspired by a deep love of their country.

 There’s an interesting summary of the story on the website of Studio Faggioni Yacht Design who were involved in the restoration of the vessel.